HomeBureaucracyDidel’s power push with ‘renew’ vigour

 He said that central government's PM-Kusum Scheme will be boon for rural electrification and ensuring uninterrupted power supply in villages.

-Under Kusum A scheme, solar plants are installed on barren as well as cultivable land within five km radius of the sub-stations in order to avoid high cost of sub-transmission lines and to reduce transmission losses.
-The power generated is purchased by discoms at a fixed rate.
+Under Kusum A scheme, solar plants are installed on barren as well as cultivable land within km radius of the sub-stations in order to avoid high cost of sub-transmission lines and to reduce transmission losses.
+The power generated is purchased by at a fixed rate.

-Similarly under Kusum C, individual farmers having grid connected agriculture pump are supported to solarise pumps.
+Similarly under Kusum C, individual farmers having grid connected pump are supported to solarise pumps.
 The farmer will be able to use the generated solar power to meet the irrigation needs and the excess solar power will be sold to DISCOMs at pre-fixed tariff.

 “We are are implementing these schemes in a fast track manner to meet the growing needs of power.
 We aim to provide 24X7 electricity to remotest of the villages,” Didel said.